Happy Days - Bright Futures

 However, if your child is ill then they should stay at home.
 If you have had sickness or diarrhoea you should keep your child off school for 48 hours after the last bout.

-If your child is not able to attend school, it is really important that you telephone the school office before 9am on 0208 393 2417.
+If your child is not able to attend school, it is really important that you telephone the school office before 9am on 020 8393 2417 Option 1.
 Please leave a message with:

 Should your child have medical or other appointments, we require evidence in the way of a letter or appointment card in order for us to authorise.

-Should your child have excessive illness, we will also require documentation from your GP in order to authorise.
+Should your child have excessive illness, we will also require documentation from your GP/Specialist in order to authorise.

 Holiday requests during term time will not be authorised unless there are exceptional circumstances.